 This time scale may seem minuscule, but cumulatively, all of those milliseconds can add up to seconds… and 1 extra second of loading time results in fewer conversions.
 It’s worth noting that in the retail sector, 1 extra second of loading time can make conversions fall by up to -20%.

-Does your website belong to the 89% that use Google Fonts?
+Does your website belong to huge majority that use Google Fonts?
 Did you know that as soon as you start using externalised fonts such as Google Fonts, you run the risk of performance problems linked to Third Parties?
 Google Fonts are, in fact, part of the critical page rendering path: they are a required resource for text display.

 With images taking up ever more space on our webpages, it is ever more crucial to keep their weight to a minimum, especially on mobile.
-According to HTTP Archive, the average webpage in 2019 displays approximately 1 MB of images (median), and the images on a page account for 900 KB out of 1,700 KB (53%).
+According to HTTP Archive, the average webpage displays approximately 1 MB of images (median), and the images on a page account for almost half of the total weight of the page.

 Once you have inevitably compressed it, how do you serve an image in the right dimensions for different screen sizes?
-In the wake of our predictions in favour of srcset, we decided to set ourselves a new webperf challenge for 2019: resizing images!
+In the wake of our predictions in favour of srcset, we decided to set ourselves a new webperf challenge: resizing images!